Definition of PostgreSQL LEAD() Function

 2. Lead Function with Partition by Clause

-The below example show the Lead function with partition by clause in PostgreSQL are as follows.
+The example below shows the Lead function with Partition by clause in PostgreSQL.

 testing=# SELECT *,LEAD(emp_salary,1) OVER(PARTITION BY emp_id ORDER BY emp_salary ASC) AS previous_salary FROM employee;

-Figure – Example of lead function to fetch data by using partition by clause.
+Figure – Example of lead function to fetch data by Partition by clause.

 Conclusion

-PostgreSQL lead function is used to the comparison of values between current and next rows.
-Lead function states that for the current row it will access the data from the next rows.
-PostgreSQL lead function is used with order by clause to sort the data in ascending or descending order.
+The PostgreSQL lead function compares values between the current and next rows.
+The lead function states that for the current row, it will access the data from the next rows.
+You can employ the PostgreSQL lead function and an ORDER BY clause when sorting data in ascending or descending order.

 Recommended Articles